IrenaStolic00/Irena/README.md

 I worked on my Master’s thesis project “Control of the propagation direction of Bound States in the continuum (BICs) in liquid crystal waveguides”.

 **Co-founder & Embedded Automation Engineer @ Haptic Synaptic (_Oct 2021 - Oct 2023_)** <br>
-I came up with an idea for a robotics project "Robot that makes friendship bracelets" that would inspire girls to get interested in technology.
-I made a prototype, co-founded a start-up, and received initial funding to build an educational robotics kit.
+I came up with an idea for a robotics project "Robot that makes friendship bracelets" that would inspire girls to get interested in technology (2018).
+I made a prototype, co-founded a start-up (2021), and received initial funding to build an educational robotics kit.

 ![Image1](/assets/collage2.jpg)